The Patriot's Primer on American Liberty (Full Copyright Text)

 This time, however, the militia commander, Major John Buttrick, ordered, “Fire, for God’s sake, fellow soldiers, fire!”

-And fire, they did.
-The volley commenced with “The Shot Heard Round the World,” as immortalized by poet Ralph Waldo Emerson.
+And fire they did.
+The volley commenced with what poet Ralph Waldo Emerson later immortalized as “The Shot Heard Round the World.”
 With that shot, farmers, laborers, landowners, and statesmen alike brought upon themselves the sentence of death for treason.
 In the ensuing firefight, the British suffered heavy casualties.
-In discord, the Redcoats retreated to Concord proper and after reinforcing their ranks, marched back toward Lexington.
+In discord, the Redcoats retreated to Concord proper and, after reinforcing their ranks, marched back toward Lexington.

-By the time the Second Continental Congress convened in May of 1775, the young nation was in open war for Liberty and independence, which would not be won until eight years later, at great cost of blood and treasure.
+By the time the Second Continental Congress convened in May of 1775, the young nation was in open war for Liberty and independence.
+It was a revolution to win Liberty not just for the people of Massachusetts but for all Americans, and indeed for all mankind.
+The rights these Patriots fought to secure are not temporal but eternal.

 “Endowed by Their Creator”